Secure Adaptive Group Testing: Introduction

 \subsection{Main Contribution}

 We propose a new Secure Adaptive Group Testing (SAGT) algorithm.
-This algorithm significantly reduces the number of tests required, yet is sufficient for the legitimate user to identify the defective items, and to keep an eavesdropper ignorant regarding any of the items.
+This algorithm significantly reduces the number of tests required, yet is sufficient for the legitimate lab to identify the defective items, and to keep an eavesdropper ignorant regarding any of the items.

-The model is depicted in \Cref{figure:group_testing_model}.
+The scheme is depicted in \Cref{figure:group_testing_model}.
 In the suggested solution, the set of indices describing the defective items takes the place of a confidential message; the testing matrix represents the design of the pools, where each row corresponds to a separate item.
-Each such matrix row is associated with a codeword where $1$ denotes the pool tests that the corresponding item participates.
+Each such matrix row is associated with a codeword where $1$ denotes the pool-tests in which the corresponding item participates.
 The decoding algorithm is analogous to a channel decoding process, yet now the adaptive link from the lab (who examines the pools) to the mixer (who mixes the samples and creates the pooled tests) takes the place of a feedback link.
 The eavesdropper observation is analogous to the output of \textit{an erasure channel}, such that only part of the tests sent from the legitimate source (the mixer) to the legitimate receiver are observed by the eavesdropper.
-We assume a private adaptive link, which is not observable to the eavesdropper.
+We assume a private adaptive link, which is not observable by the eavesdropper.

-We use the feedback link from the lab to the mixer in order to modify the testing matrix, according to the shared information between them, in a way which can be comprehended by both the lab and the mixer, yet confuses the eavesdropper regarding which item participates in each pool test.
-However, unlike wiretap channels with feedback, we cannot use the data on the link directly, and \emph{must use a coding scheme}, to increase the number of keys we can generate.
-Although the keys generated are dependent, any subset which Eve eventually observes is independent and thus protected.
+We use the private feedback link from the lab to the mixer in order to modify the testing matrix, in a way which can be comprehended by both the lab and the mixer, yet confuses the eavesdropper regarding which item participates in each pool-test.
+However, unlike wiretap channels with feedback, we cannot use the data on the feedback link directly, and \emph{must use a coding scheme}, to increase the number of keys we can generate.
+This is since in this case, the "encoder" is not aware of the message to be sent, hence, in a sense, has to protect all messages.
+We suggest a scheme such that although the keys generated are dependent, any subset which Eve eventually observes is independent and thus protected.
 Accordingly, this adaptive algorithm decreases the factor $1/(1-\delta)$ given in SNGT, and one may use a smaller number of tests.
-In the case that the information rate on the feedback is equal to the rate of the eavesdropper’s observation, this factor is completely rescinded.
-Thus, we achieve the same sufficiency bound on $T$ as given for the non-secure GT.
+In case the information rate on the feedback is equal to the rate of the eavesdropper’s observation, this factor is completely rescinded.
+Thus, we achieve the same sufficiency bound on $T$ as given for non-secure GT.